 • £15 per tent and one person, £5 each additional camper, lazyduck.co.uk

 Talk about the perfect location: Campsite Le Chenantier is not only on the edge of the Vanoise national park, it is also on the shores of Lake Sollières and in a traditional Haute Maurienne village to boot.
 There are enough sporting facilities on site to stage your own mini-Olympics: volleyball, football, badminton, table football, table tennis and pétanque, as well as the lake for a cooling dip.
 The Haute Maurienne is a wild place of forests, meadows, lakes and streams, and a broad range of flora and fauna.
-It all makes for great hiking country but there’s also via ferrata, mountain biking and paragliding on offer.
+It all makes for great hiking country but there’s also via ferrata, mountain biking, speedriding the French Alps and paragliding on offer.
 The village contains some useful shops and a bar/restaurant, while bread, hot and cold drinks and ice-cream are sold on site.
 And if you want to leave the tent at home, there are yurts, tipis and cabins.

 Getting there Take a direct TGV from Paris Gare de Lyon for the four-hour journey to Modane from where a bus will speed you to Sollières-Sardières.

 • Pitch €5-€7.50 plus adult €4, child €2.50, yurts and cabins from €60-120 a night (weekly rates cheaper), camping-lechenantier.com